eldoy/sirloin/README.md

 app.http.server               // The Node.js HTTP server instance
 app.websocket                 // The Websocket server reference
-app.websocket.server          // The ws Websocket server instance app.websocket.server.clients  // The raw connected clients objects app.websocket.sockets         // All the connected sockets as an array
+app.websocket.server          // The ws Websocket server instance app.websocket.server.clients  // The raw connected clients as a Set app.websocket.sockets         // All the connected sockets as an array

 // For each socket in sockets you can send data to the browser